shawna-p/EasyRenPyGui/README.md

   * Includes a custom screen action, CConfirm, which can be used to easily write confirmation prompt actions.
 Notably, unlike its built-in `Confirm` counterpart, if a `yes` action is not provided, the "Cancel" button will be omitted from the prompt and hitting "Confirm" will automatically dismiss the prompt.
 * gallery.rpy
   * This file has a basic gallery screen setup along with template gallery definitions.
+* mobile_input.rpy
+  * This screen includes a custom InputValue class, `EnterInputValue`, which starts with the input disabled by default.
+Pressing Enter while the prompt is enabled (open for text input) will disable it again.
+This makes it suitable for mobile devices, where the keyboard takes up much of the screen space and needs to be dismissed.
+  * An example screen using this class is also included for demonstration.
 * special_labels.rpy
   * This file includes blank labels for `splashscreen` and `after_load`, which are often used in various projects.